hashkanna/CarND-Vehicle-Detection/README.md

 All `vehicle` and `non-vehicle` images are loaded using these functions.
 Here are some samples
-Vehicle Images
+Sample Vehicle Images
 ![alt text][image_0]

-Non Vehicle Images
+Sample Non Vehicle Images
 ![alt text][image_1]

-Test Images
+Sample Test Images
 ![alt text][image_2]